Love Dive (song): Composition

-"Love Dive" was written by Seo Ji-eum, composed by Sophia Brennan, Elle Campbell, and Nick Hahn who also handled the arrangement.
+"Love Dive" was written by Sophia Brennan, Elle Campbell, and Nick Hahn who also produced the song.
+Seo Ji-eum translated the song from the original English demo recording.
 Musically, the song was described as a "modern" dark pop and electropop song with "addictive chorus and percussion sound" and "rhythmic bass synth and trap mix" with lyrics that "reinterpret cupid of the new era planning to shine on the stage".
 "Love Dive" was composed in the key of C-sharp minor, with a tempo of 118 beats per minute.